Elliot Vaughan

 Scree Scrub Mountain Sky album by Moth Quartet

-out soon on Whatnot Records
+out now on Whatnot Records

 In January 2023, the Moth Quartet enjoyed a creative retreat in the Tongariro area.
 The days were packed with adventures, walking with our instruments through the varied and precious landscape, improvising for, with, and in the natural features.
 By night, in a darkened yurt, in a gentle delirium, we improvised for microphones, something we could share later, and this album is the result.